Frequently Asked Questions About the Minor in European Studies

 Can a language course count as an MES elective?

 Yes!
-European language study beyond what is required for the College of Arts & Letters and the minor in European Studies may be used as an MES elective and may, therefore, count toward fulfilling that portion of the MES curriculum.
+European language study beyond what is required for the minor in European Studies may be used as an MES elective and may, therefore, count toward fulfilling that portion of the MES curriculum.
 Generally, these courses should be upper-level courses that require greater familiarity with the language, such as those focusing on literature or advanced grammar study.

 What is the course number for the MES essay?